dda-core-team/diconiumneil.github.io/the_expert/the_expert1.md

 ### Task 4: Your Task

 Think of another personality and ask them a question.
-Paste the personality (system message) and the reply on the Miro board.
+Paste the personality (system message) and its reply on the Miro board.